dojo/docs/dojox/grid/EnhancedGrid/plugins/Cookie.rst

 .. js ::

-  //Do not persist column width
+  // Do not persist column width grid.cookieEnabled("cellWidth", false);
-  grid.cookieEnabled("cellWidth", false);

-  //Check whether cookie is used in this grid var isEnabled = grid.cookieEnabled();
+  // Check whether cookie is used in this grid var isEnabled = grid.cookieEnabled();

 See Also